mismail1512/ARP/README.md

 ##  Active Components

 ### Blackboard Server (B)
-Purpose:
+**Purpose:**
 The Blackboard Server acts as the central hub for managing the shared state of the simulation.
 It maintains the positions of the drone, targets, and obstacles, and ensures that all processes are synchronized.

-Key Responsibilities:
+**Key Responsibilities:**

-Manages the WorldState object, which contains:
+- Manages the WorldState object, which contains:

-Drone position.
+-Drone position.

-Target positions.
+- Target positions.

-Obstacle positions.
+- Obstacle positions.

-Simulation borders (geofence).
+-Simulation borders (geofence).

-Communicates with other processes via pipes:
+-Communicates with other processes via pipes:

-Receives drone dynamics updates from the Dynamics Server.
+- Receives drone dynamics updates from the Dynamics Server.

-Receives user input from the Input Manager.
+- Receives user input from the Input Manager.

-Receives obstacle and target updates from the Obstacle Generator and Target Generator.
+- Receives obstacle and target updates from the Obstacle Generator and Target Generator.

-Sends the current state to the Visualizer for rendering.
+- Sends the current state to the Visualizer for rendering.

-Handles signals:
+-*Handles signals:*

-- SIGUSR1: Pause/resume the simulation.
+SIGUSR1: Pause/resume the simulation.

-- SIGUSR2: Reset the simulation.
+SIGUSR2: Reset the simulation.

-Calculates the score:
+-Calculates the score:

 Based on the number of targets reached, time taken, and distance traveled.

-Interactions:
+**Interactions:**
 - Dynamics Server: Receives drone position updates and sends the current state.

 - Input Manager: Receives user commands (e.g., movement, pause, reset).